RussDev7/CMZDedicatedServers/README.md

 ### The wrong world loads
 Check the `world-guid` value in `server.properties` and verify the folder exists under `Worlds\`.

-### Build script path note
+### Save access fails
-In this archive, the source folder is named `scr/`, while `build.bat` references `src/` paths.
-If you keep the current folder naming, update the script or rename the folder so the build script matches your layout.
+Check that `steam-user-id` is populated correctly, because the current save-device setup still uses it as the storage identity/key seed.

 ## License